andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 The first data we need on hand to make the decision is _How much will it cost?_ - and that will involve estimation.

-The *most important* part of this step is to understand that we are **not** estimating trying to figure out exactly how much effort it will take to produce precisely what we have defined to date - what we end up delivering in any given software initiative rarely resembles exactly what we understood up-front.
+The *most important* part of this step is to understand that we are **not** estimating trying to figure out exactly how much effort it will take to produce precisely what we have defined to date - what we end up delivering in any given software initiative rarely resembles what we understood up-front.

-Estimation as a tool to fix scope, drive 'accountability', and railroad software development initiatives is why the #NoEstimates movement gained some steam.
-In the real world, businesses need some assurance around how much they will likely need to invest to see a desired return.
+Estimation as a tool to fix scope, drive "accountability", and railroad software development initiatives is why the _#NoEstimates_ movement gained some steam.
+Unlike the _#NoEstimates_ movement, in my world, businesses need some assurance around how much they will likely need to invest to see a desired return.

 It is critical to understand that what we are attempting to do with our up-front estimation is to **create a budget within which we are confident we can succeed**.
 Or in other words - we need to create a budget within which success is likely.